igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 are suppressed, it is also easy to forget to re-enable them.

-The Interrupts module addresses these problems by providing simple utility C++ classes whose constructors disable certain kinds of interrupts and corresponding destructors re-enable them.
+The Interrupts module addresses these problems by providing simple utility C++ classes whose constructors disable certain kinds of interrupts and whose corresponding destructors re-enable them.
 A block of code can suppress interrupts by simply declaring an object of one of these classes; interrupts will be automatically restored when the block of code is exited for any reason.
 For example, if you